Considering an IRS Payment Plan?

 Different IRS payment plans are available to businesses.
 If your business owes back taxes, you may be eligible for one of the following:

 Business installment plans entail criteria, repayment terms, thresholds and requirements that differ from individual plans.
-For more information, request a free consultation with Precision Tax Relief.
+For more information regarding an IRS collections payment plan, request a free consultation with Precision Tax Relief.

 IRS Payment Agreement Eligibility